 Again, IMDB says that she had a profound influence on later culture.
 It is believed that her performance in Dracula’s Daughter (1936) directly affected the writing of vampire novelist Ann Rice and is mentioned in Rice’s novel “The Queen of the Damned.”

-Also, Harold Winston, who discovered the actor Bill Beadle is reported the have renamed the actor in honor of his ex-wife, for whom he still carried a torch, and thus Bill Beadle became William Holden.
+Also, Harold Winston, who discovered the actor Bill Beadle is reported that he renamed the actor in honor of his ex-wife, for whom he still carried a torch, and thus Bill Beadle became William Holden.

 Gloria Holden died in 1991.